 SDC offers three (3) types of data extraction: Observation-based, Definition-based, and StructureMap.
 Observation-based converts all questions and answers to Observations.
-Definition-based means that a specific resource is to be written to, for example a question may be about a procedure and therefore should be represented as a Procedure resource.
-StructureMap is the most complex way to extract resources from an SDC QuestionnaireResponse, but it allows for very complex mapping based on codes to be used in order to create a new set of resources.
-37

-Definition-based extraction is the preferred data extraction technique due to its semantic accuracy.
+- 560 Definition-based means that a specific resource is to be written to, for example a question may be about a procedure and therefore should be represented as a Procedure resource.
+StructureMap is the most complex way to extract resources from an SDC QuestionnaireResponse, but it allows for very complex mapping based on codes to be used in order to create a new set of resources. - 565 Definition-based extraction is the preferred data extraction technique due to its semantic accuracy.
 Questionnaires often contain data that should be captured in other resources than Observations.
 The Questionnaire can specify Questionnaire.item.definition, which defines the resource the data should be written to.
-However, StructureMap offers several advantages in terms of its flexible approach and lower maintenance burden in the future compared to Definition-based extraction.
+However, StructureMap offers several advantages in terms of its flexible approach and lower maintenance burden in the future compared to 570 Definition based extraction - 570 Definition-based extraction.

 SDC can be used to ensure that semantically accurate data has been created from a point of service to when it is utilized by a Measure.
-Implementation Guide Authors can create
+Implementation Guide Authors can create Questionnaires that allow implementers to capture data that will match the Measures, thereby reducing the effort to create a custom Questionnaire or other data entry form.